MicroStrategy/embedding-sdk-docs/docs/add-functionality/filters.md

 No parameters

-## Apply Multiple Filters After the Dossier is Rendered
+## Apply multiple filters after the dossier is rendered

 This section introduces how you can cache the results of several filters and apply them together.
-Let"s say you have the following filters:
+Let's say you have the following filters:

 :::note